 4. Home equity loan ( HEL )

-If you’re looking for the lowest interest loans for paying the debts then a home equity loan is one of them.
+If you’re looking for the lowest-interest loans for paying debts then a home equity loan is one of them.
 For taking this loan you place your home as collateral or guarantee and the lender gives you a loan at a lower interest rate.
 It is a secured loan and if you fail to pay it back then your lender will sell your property to recover it.

-It is also referred to as equity loan, home equity installment loan, and second mortgage.
+It is also referred to as an equity loan, home equity installment loan, and second mortgage.
 You need to pay it in installments.

 You pay it back like a mortgage.
 The payment includes interest as well as a portion of the principal amount.

-Upsides and downsides of home equity loan
+Pros and Cons of home equity loan

 There are some pros and cons of getting a home equity loan for debt consolidation.